arlofonseca/fivem-parking/README.md

 ### Setup

-1. Download the source code using the green `Code` button or the latest release [from here](https://github.com/shifu614/bGarage/releases).
+1. Download the source code using the green `Code` button or the latest release [from here](https://github.com/arlofonseca/fivem_parking/releases).
-2. Unpack the contents of `bGarage-main.zip` or `bGarage.zip` file into a newly created folder named `bGarage`.
+2. Unpack the contents of `fivem_parking-main.zip` or `fivem_parking.zip` file into a newly created folder named `fivem_parking`.
-3. Place the `bGarage` folder into your `resources` directory.
+3. Place the `fivem_parking` folder into your `resources` directory.
 4. Execute the queries found in `sql/install.sql` in your database.
-5. Add `start bGarage` to the location where your resources are initialized.
+5. Add `start fivem_parking` to the location where your resources are initialized.
 6. Be sure to adjust the files found in the `config` directory to fit your needs.

 ## Usage